crowbar/crowbar-core/crowbar_framework/doc/Cisco-UCS-install-guide.md

 UCS Manager, and the barclamp will use the credentials of that account.

-The account must have access to the `susecloud` templates and be able to create service profiles in the root and associate them with physical hardware.
+The account must have access to the `suse-cloud` templates and be able to create service profiles in the root and associate them with physical hardware.